 To maximize the value we deliver to customers, Ajax takes value engineering to the next level.

 Everybody in the metal forming business wants to get better at what they do.
 No one wants to see their company fall behind.
+We at Ajax just take that idea a little more seriously than most.

-What if we “value engineer” a process for specific metal formed parts or a specific customer job?
+But what if we “value engineer” a process for specific metal formed parts or a specific customer job?
 Could we compound the benefits?
 Absolutely.

 For instance, take product lifecycle.
 Why form a part designed to last 50 years when its applied to a machine that is designed to last 20 or 3o years?
 That would add unnecessary costs that must be passed along to the customer and eventually the end user.
 We at Ajax help our customers avoid these unnecessary costs by doing a “cost-out” on every part we quote.
 We work closely with the customer to learn more about the application, then we use our experience, expertise, and production technology to recommend a process that will result in the best possible combination of part life, cost, and turnaround time.